1942: Battle of Midway began.

 By May 8, Cmdr.
 Rochefort knew that a major enemy operation, whose objective was sometimes called AF, was in the offing and could take place somewhere in the Central Pacific.
 After several sleepless, shower-less, coffee-filled days and nights, he was sure the target was Midway Island.
 His superiors in Washington needed convincing, however, so he and his team devised a test that would confirm the location of AF.
 With Admiral Nimitz' permission, Cmdr.
 Rochefort had the radio station on Midway falsely report that their water distillation plant had broken down, causing a severe water shortage.
 Within 48 hours, the stations at Hawaii and Melbourne, Australia, decrypted a Japanese radio transmission alerting commanders that AF was short of water.

 By May 27, when JN25 was modified again, Cmdr.
 Rochefort had constructed such a detailed picture of Japanese plans that Cmdr.
 Edwin Layton, Adm.
 Nimitz' intelligence officer, was able to predict almost precisely when and where the enemy striking force would arrive with a detailed order-of-battle.
 With this information, Adm.
 Nimitz was able to set the trap for what would become the greatest nautical ambush in history.

 We remember the cryptologists who accomplished what many thought to be impossible.
 We also remember the Army and Navy pilots, Marines, and Sailors who fought bravely against all odds and accomplished the greatest nautical victory in the history of naval warfare.

-***Visit StationHypo.com (see link below) to follow a 5 part series of Friday blog posts (starting 6 May 2016) -titled, "The Path to Midway."
-The series culminated on Friday, 3 June 2016.
+***Visit StationHypo.com (see link below) to follow a 5 part series of blog posts that aired in 2016 -titled, "The Path to Midway."